CSCfi/ida2-command-line-tools/README.md

     ida move /2017-04/Experiment_42 /2017-04/Experiment_42a

+**Copy a file in the staging area from "/2017-04/Experiment_42/test66.dat" to "/2017-04/Experiment_42/verified/test66.dat":**

+    ida copy /2017-04/Experiment_42/test66.dat /2017-04/Experiment_42/verified/test66.dat

+&nbsp;&nbsp;&nbsp;&nbsp;The folder path "/2017-04/Experiment_42/verified" will be created if it does not already exist.

+**Copy a file from the frozen area from "/2017-04/Experiment_42/baseline.dat" to the staging area as "/2019-10/Experiment_56/baseline.dat":**

+    ida copy -f /2017-04/Experiment_42/baseline.dat /2019-10/Experiment_56/baseline.dat

+&nbsp;&nbsp;&nbsp;&nbsp;The folder path "/2019-10/Experiment_56" will be created in the staging area if it does not already exist.

 **Move a file in the staging area from "/2017-04/Experiment_42/test66.dat" to "/2017-04/Experiment_42/verified/test66.dat":**

     ida move /2017-04/Experiment_42/test66.dat /2017-04/Experiment_42/verified/test66.dat

-&nbsp;&nbsp;&nbsp;&nbsp;The folder "/2017-04/Experiment_42/verified" will be created if it does not already exist.
+&nbsp;&nbsp;&nbsp;&nbsp;The folder path "/2017-04/Experiment_42/verified" will be created if it does not already exist.

 **Delete a folder from the staging area with the relative pathname "/2017-04/Experiment_42":**